This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 4-6.
-Anti-RAMP1 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-RAMP1 (extracellular) Antibody, preincubated with the negative control antigen.

 The antibody was used at a concentration of 1:400 for brain lysates and 1:200 for pancreas lysates.